janfuhrer/it-security-docs/docs/themes/Mass Surveillance.md

 * Computers have no sense of ethics.
 * Physical reality (including code) beats human law.
-	* ⇒ We need to be careful about which technology we adopt.
+	* $\rightarrow$ We need to be careful about which technology we adopt.

 ---
 links: [[101 AC1 TOC - Intro|AC1 TOC - Intro]] - [[themes/000 Index|Index]]